microsoft/hackathon-starter-kit/community-hack/README.md

 - Do participants need to sign a Media Release Consent?
   - If not, provide notice to the participants when recording is about to start so they can choose whether or not they want to be recorded.

+#### 7. How will the participants register?

+If using Teams, the best way for people to register is using a MS account.
+As people need to be added as guests to a MS tenant you want to minimize much friction as possible from the get-go.
+We wouldn't want them to send unnecessary emails to ask them to register for an MS account and having to ask them to send us their MS account email.

-#### 7. Determine if Teams will be Assigned or Self-Organizing
+#### 8. Determine if Teams will be Assigned or Self-Organizing

 Depending on the type of event, the organizers may want the teams to be self-organizing or to be assigned by the organizers.
 There are Pros and Cons to each configuration and the decision should be made specific to that event.

 If the teams are going to self-organize, are the organizers going to help facilitate the formation of those teams (eg. a "lounge" or some sort, idea board, "profiles" with skills, etc.)?
 If the teams are going to be assigned, what is the criteria for the creation of those teams?
 We suggest trying to be as diverse as possible in relation to skills, background, and experience.
 Some suggested ways to organize teams is by attributes such as Time Zone, Role Type/Background, Level of Experience, Category/Problem Area Understanding, etc.

-#### 8. Write a Summary of the Event including "Who, Why, When, How" and Expected Outcomes
+#### 9. Write a Summary of the Event including "Who, Why, When, How" and Expected Outcomes

 Writing the event summary will be helpful when advertising so that you potential event participants can determine whether or not they will attend.
 Make sure to be as inclusive as possible in the wording of this summary as to not deter someone away, even if they may not be a "perfect fit" - that may just mean they can bring different viewpoints and experiences to the table.